otto-de/sbom_auditor_action/README.md

     # (Optional) If true, the workflow will fail if license violations are found.
     # fail_hard: true

-    # (Optional and not implemented yet) OpenAI API key for enriching the SBOM with more accurate license data.
+    # (Optional) OpenAI API key for generating an AI-assisted summary of the license report.
     # openai_api_key: ${{ secrets.OPENAI_API_KEY }}

     # (Optional) Path to a custom license policy file.